itbdelaboprogramming/GPS-Tracking/MSD700_Follow_Me/human_detection/README.md

 1. Download/Pull the code from GitHub
 2. Go to GPS-Tracking/MSD700_Follow_Me/human_detection directory

-If you run this in Jetson device or any device that have Python installed globally (not recommended), then you can skip this step and jum to step 6
+If you run this in Jetson device or any device that have Python installed globally (not recommended), then you can skip this step and jump to step 6

 3. Install [virtual environment](https://python.land/virtual-environments/virtualenv) for Python
 4. Activate the virtual environment